+In the past, the semiconductor market has been extremely volatile, and R&D investments are high (up to 10 to 20% of total revenue).
+Nonetheless, private-public funding has enabled Europe to lead the world in dedicated semiconductor devices, semiconductor equipment, materials and manufacturing solutions.
 Europe's semiconductor manufacturing industry suppliers have a long history of successful mechanical engineering, tailor-made machinery, optical equipment, metrology, inspection and testing equipment, and chemical processing tools.
 In addition, there are suppliers of raw materials, ancillary materials and substrate materials in Europe that successfully export their products to global markets.
-This history of success has made Europe a world leader in several domains, foremost in lithography, metrology and silicon substrates, but also in thermal processing, deposition, cleaning, wafer handling as well as wafer assembly and packaging.
+This history of success is prominent in several domains, foremost in (Extreme Ultra Violet) lithography, metrology and silicon substrates (Fully Depleted -Silicon On Insulator), but also in thermal processing, deposition, cleaning, wafer handling as well as wafer assembly, packaging and reliability.